v8/v8.dev/src/blog/regexp-tier-up.md

   <figcaption>Figure 2: RegExp performance comparison</figcaption>
 </figure>

 Figure 2 shows the impact on the performance of the RegExp interpreter for all improvements described in this blog post[^strict-bounds] on the RexBench benchmark suite.
-For reference the performance of JIT compiled RegExp is also shown (Native).
+For reference, the performance of JIT compiled RegExp is also shown (Native).

+[^strict-bounds]: The results shown here also include an improvement to regular expressions already described in the [V8 v7.8 release notes](/blog/v8-release-78#faster-regexp-match-failures).

 The new interpreter is up to 2× as fast as the old one, averaging about 1.45× as fast.
 We even come quite close to the performance of JITted RegExp for most benchmarks, with Regex DNA being the only exception.
 The reason why interpreted RegExp are that much slower than JITted RegExp on this benchmark is due to the long subject strings (~300,000 characters) used.
 Even though we reduced dispatch overhead to a minimum, the overhead sums up on strings with more than 1,000 characters, resulting in slower execution.
 Because the interpreter is so much slower on long strings, we’ve added a heuristic that eagerly tiers-up for these strings.

-[^strict-bounds]: The results shown here also include an improvement to regular expressions already described in the [V8 v7.8 release notes](/blog/v8-release-78#faster-regexp-match-failures).

 ## Conclusion

-Starting with V8 v7.9 (Chrome 79) we tier-up regular expressions instead of eagerly compiling them.
+Starting with V8 v7.9 (Chrome 79) we tier up regular expressions instead of eagerly compiling them.
 Therefore the interpreter, previously only used in JIT-less V8, is now used everywhere.
 As a result we save memory.
 We sped up the interpreter to make this feasible.
-But this is not the end of the story, more improvements can be expected in the future.
+But this is not the end of the story — more improvements can be expected in the future.

 We would like to take this opportunity to thank everyone in the V8 team for their support during our internship.
 It was an awesome experience!